ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 <GridView .../>
 ```

 Hmm ok it's a `StaggeredGridView`, but it's basically the same.
-Don't blame me if I call that a ListView too thereafter.
+Don't blame me if I call that a ListView or a GridView thereafter.

 The header